RAISING THE SOUL: THE TRUE WORK OF PARENTHOOD

 Introduction

 We often talk about "raising children," but what does it truly mean?
-Feeding them food, property, or education is not raising.
-True raising happens when we cultivate the soul, when we guide, inspire, and pull forth what lies latent within them.
-A child mirrors the depth of the parent’s own inner growth.
+Raising is not feeding, teaching, or scheduling — these are merely tools.
+True raising is to elevate the child’s soul, to pull forth the latent potential within, guiding them toward their highest inner capacities.
+A child mirrors the depth of the parent’s own spiritual growth.
 Raising requires intention, alignment, and nurturing the unseen dimensions of the child’s being.
+It is an active process of elevation, not a passive provision.
+External accomplishments — homework, routines, or schedules — are secondary; true raising begins with the parent’s spiritual presence, awareness, and the modeling of the soul’s journey.

 Essence Before Manifestation